 - facts on a conviction’s sentence,

 - testimony from witnesses, and

 - evidence regarding rehabilitation.

+The Board has to prove its case by clear and convincing evidence.
 The judge will evaluate the evidence and issue a proposed decision to the Board, which can either accept or reject the administrative law judge’s decision.16

 Note that social workers and therapists have the right to appeal the Board’s decision by filing a writ with the Superior Court.